 The most popular types are those made of a crushed and sized corn cob.

 However, some others -such as wood pegs and walnut shells- are also used for brightening parts.

-Dry media are essentially used in mass finishing processes where workpieces cannot be allowed to get wet, as well as for high lustre finishing purposes.
+Dry media are essentially used in mass finishing processes where workpieces cannot be allowed to get wet, as well as for high luster finishing purposes.

-At one time or the other in history, manufactured items such as leather, carpet tacks, shoe pegs, amongst others, have been and are still being used as finishing media in various applications.
+At one time or the other in history, manufactured items such as leather, carpet tacks, shoe pegs, among others, have been and are still being used as finishing media in various applications.

 6. How does finishing media work?

 On loading the finishing media into the finishing machine, the media becomes energized and stimulated by the motor-generated energy.

 The finishing media then transfers the energy generated by the mass finishing equipment to the workpieces in the work bowl.

 This is done by effectively rubbing off on the workpieces.
 By rubbing off on them, it fine-tunes and enhances them in the process.